-We also teach you how to ensure that your space is as welcoming and friendly as possible, so if the family members have any questions, or need to approach you about anything at all, they don’t feel intimidated, rather, they feel relaxed and at ease when approaching you.
+You will learn ways to ensure that your space is as welcoming and friendly as possible.
+This way, if family members have any questions, or need to approach you about anything at all, they don’t feel intimidated.
+Instead, they feel relaxed and at ease when approaching you.

-It’s also extremely important that you communicate back to the family members clearly and frequently on the progress and condition of their loved one.
+It’s also important to report back to the family members clearly and frequently on the progress and condition of their loved one.
 If their child learnt something new that day, be sure to let them know with enthusiasm.
-If a disabled student was able to achieve something that he or she hadn’t previously, share this news with them as it will undoubtedly raise their spirits.
-Likewise, if an elderly person in your care has had a particularly good day, relay the events of the day to their family to ensure they are across the situation.
+If a student living with disabilities was able to achieve something that he or she hadn’t previously, share this news with them!
+It will undoubtedly raise their spirits.
+Likewise, if an elderly person in your care has had a particularly good day, tell their family to ensure they are across the situation.

 All of this builds trust and respect, something that is core to the care industry and that will ensure you enjoy a long and rewarding career.